-Creating Awareness on the Refugee Crisis using Books
+Creating Awareness of the Refugee Crisis using Books

 Many people who come from relatively peaceful regions have a difficult time understanding the plight of refugees.
 Also, media reports often focus on the conflict and not on the experience of the people.
 Therefore, trying to understand the refugee crisis from media reports is often difficult.

-The novel is based on the life of Valentino Achak Deng.
-He is a South Sudanese migrant to the US.
+The novel is based on the life of Valentino Achak Deng, a South Sudanese migrant to the US.
 Along with several other migrants, he endured a long journey through the desert before reaching their destinations.
 In the United States, he finds a life full of promise and heartache, and myriad new challenges.